 Last Updated on

-This flavorful spicy pulled pork is slow-roasted in the oven and finished with an easy sauce made from the roast’s delicious drippings and juices.
+This delicious, flavorful and spicy pulled pork is rubbed with a chili, Hungarian paprika and oregano spice rub, then slow-roasted in the oven and finished with an easy sauce made from garlic, tomato and the roast’s drippings and juices.

 For this pulled pork recipe I put together a chili and paprika spice rub and then slow-roasted the meat in the oven.
 Halfway through the process I collected the juicy, flavorful drippings and built a sauce from them afterward.